mrkarezina/awesome-search/README.md

 Resource data is stored as a JSON sterilized string.

 [django-redis](https://github.com/jazzband/django-redis) is used to configure Redis as the backend for Django's cache.
-This allows for neatly accessing the [redis-py](https://github.com/andymccurdy/redis-py) client using `get_redis_connection()`.
+This allows for neatly managing the connection for the [redis-py](https://github.com/andymccurdy/redis-py) and [redisearch-py](https://github.com/RediSearch/redisearch-py) client instances using `get_redis_connection()`.

 ### Schema

-All type of content are prefixed with `resources:`.
+All type of content are prefixed with `resource:`.

 ### Github Repos
 ```